DanielCoffey1/ClearGlass/README.md

 ### Pre-built Installer

-1. Download the latest `Setup.msi` from the releases page
+1. Download the latest `ClearGlassSetup.exe` from the releases page
 2. Run the installer with administrator privileges
 3. Follow the installation wizard
 4. Launch Clear Glass from the Start menu